AVO Logo

 Lava Flows and Lava Domes

 Kanaga Volcano, seen from the east, with blocky 1906 lava flow.
-Photo taken September 20, 2015, by Michelle Coombs, AVO/USGS.
+Western Aleutian field work, September 2015.

-View of lava dome within Cleveland's summit crater, August 4, 2015, showing concentric rings and radial fractures in dome surface, surrounding elevated, hot dome core.
-Photo by John Lyons, AVO/USGS.
+Cleveland Volcano overflight, August 4, 2015.
+View of lava dome within Cleveland's summit crater, showing concentric rings and radial fractures in dome surface, surrounding elevated, hot dome core.
+Photo taken during the 2015 field season of the Islands of Four Mountains multidisciplinary project, work funded by the National Science Foundation, the USGS/AVO, and the Keck Geology Consortium.

 Flows of molten rock (lava) may erupt from Alaska volcanoes.
 These flows will probably move slowly and pose little hazard to humans.
 Lava flows may develop steep, blocky fronts that collapse on occasion.
 Avalanching of blocks from a flow front could be hazardous to someone nearby.
 If lava reaches the ocean, explosions and unstable ground are possible.